mattwarren/mattwarren.github.io/_posts/2017-05-08-Arrays-and-the-CLR-a-Very-Special-Relationship.md

 And just in case those comments aren't enough, there is a very strongly worded comment [at the top of the class](https://github.com/dotnet/coreclr/blob/68f72dd2587c3365a9fe74d1991f93612c3bc62a/src/mscorlib/src/System/Array.cs#L2572-L2594) that further spells out the risks!!

 Generally all this magic is hidden from you, but occasionally it leaks out.
-For instance if you run the code below, `SZArrayHelper` will show up in the `StackTrace` and `TargetSize` of properties of the `NotSupportedException`:
+For instance if you run the code below, `SZArrayHelper` will show up in the `StackTrace` and `TargetSite` of properties of the `NotSupportedException`:

 ``` csharp
 try {